iqhive/cfggo/README.md

 fmt.Printf("Updated server port: %d\n", config.ServerPort())
 ```

+Reload starts from the configured defaults, reapplies the loadable sources, and
+then preserves runtime overrides from command-line flags and `Set`.
+That means a
+key removed from a config file falls back to its default, while a value supplied
+by a flag or by `config.Set(...)` continues to win until the process changes it.

 ### Reacting to changes (OnChange)

 Register a callback to be notified when configuration values change.
 Callbacks